manuel-freire/ac2/README.md

 adapted from https://github.com/antlr/grammars-v4/tree/master/java8, which is licensed under the BSD license.
 * C and C++ (up to C++ 14),
 adapted from https://github.com/antlr/grammars-v4/tree/master/cpp, which is licensed under the MIT license.
+* Python (2 and 3)
+adapted from https://github.com/antlr/grammars-v4/tree/master/python/python, which is licensed under the MIT license.

 To add support for tokenizing more programming languages, place the grammar file (`.g4`) into the [grammars](https://github.com/manuel-freire/ac2/tree/v2.0/ac-lexers/src/main/antlr4/es/ucm/fdi/ac/lexers), and update the [AntlrTokenizerFactory](https://github.com/manuel-freire/ac2/blob/v2.0/ac-lexers/src/main/java/es/ucm/fdi/ac/parser/AntlrTokenizerFactory.java#L41) so that files with your